kaustuvdatta/PFNano/README.md

 ## Processing data

 When processing data, a lumi mask should be applied.
 The so called golden JSON should be applicable in most cases.
-Should also be checked here https://twiki.cern.ch/twiki/bin/view/CMS/PdmV; they are stored in the jsons directory in PFNano/test and are taken from:
+Should also be checked here https://twiki.cern.ch/twiki/bin/view/CMS/PdmV; they are stored in the jsons directory in PFNano/test for convenience, and are copied from the official source:

 ```
 # 2016: /afs/cern.ch/cms/CAF/CMSCOMM/COMM_DQM/certification/Collisions16/13TeV/Legacy_2016/Cert_271036-284044_13TeV_Legacy2016_Collisions16_JSON.txt